 Note: Some of the information you may choose to hide, like Price or Amount, is still important to the accounting that Wave does on the back end for balancing your books, even if you don’t want to show that information to your customers.
 While you’re creating or editing an invoice, you will still see the columns you’ve hidden from your customer’s finished invoice.
 When you preview the invoice or send it to your customer, the hidden sections will not be displayed.

 Turn on payment processing to get paid quick (optional)

 Check out our guide to Wave Payments to learn how to turn Payments on and accept payments through your invoices.

 Click to the next page to learn about approving your draft →

 How (and why) to approve a draft

-So far, you’ve created and saved an invoice, but it’s still just a draft.
-That means it’s stored in Wave, but it’s not yet part of your financial records, and it hasn’t been delivered to your customer.
+You’ve created and saved an invoice, but it’s still just a draft.
+That means it’s saved in Wave, but it’s not yet part of your financial records and it hasn’t been delivered to your customer.

 To fully activate your invoice, the next step is to approve the draft.
-Once you’re confident that the invoice you created is good, just click the Approve Draft button and you’re done.
+Once you’re confident that the invoice you created is ready, select Approve Draft.